 The brilliant invention can support the weight of an individual's body simply by fixing its bases to a drain.
 Let's be honest, I have no idea who can find comforting taking a nap in the middle of a busy road, but if you are a traffic policeman and you have to stand long hours on your feet, probably such a contraption could come in handy, given the fact that can fold and close in a small portable suitcase.
 The kit also includes soundproof headphones, dark glasses (laugh) and a sedentary umbrella, in case the weather changes during the nap.

-To demonstrate the goodness of his creation, O'Shea tested his Vertical Bed in New York, his adopted city, between 33rd and Broadway.
+To prove the goodness of his creation, O'Shea tested his Vertical Bed in New York, his adopted city, between 33rd and Broadway.
 He went right there, from 6 in the morning, to sleep for about 40 minutes at a time every 4 hours.
 No, nobody beat him.

 However, when he's not sleeping on the street, O'Shea works on other shrewd inventions: he's currently working in the Caloris Basin, a huddle capable of producing high temperatures from the sun's rays, a sort of no-cost stove.
 Now that I think about it, they all seem like homeless-oriented solutions.
-Ok, shall we talk about it in some time?
+Okay, shall we talk about it in some time?

 Meanwhile the Vertical Bed is not yet available for sale: probably the narcoleptic niche has not yet received any notice.